Elements classification, Mendeleev’s, Moseley’s and Modern periodic table

 The atomic number = number of electrons = number of protons

-The number of electrons which saturate the first four energy levels (K, L, M, and N) can be calculated from the relation (2n2) where (n) is the number of energy level, therefore:
+The number of electrons that saturate the first four energy levels (K, L, M, and N) can be calculated from the relation (2n2) where (n) is the number of energy level, therefore:

 How to determine the location of elements of groups (A) in the periodic table by knowing their atomic numbers?